playframework/playframework/documentation/manual/scalaGuide/main/validation/ScalaValidationMigrationForm.md

-# Migration from the Form API
+# Form API migration

-Although the new Validation API is rather different than the `Form` API, migrating to to new API is straightforward.
+Although the new Validation API differs significantly from the `Form` API, migrating to to new API is straightforward.
 This example is a case study of the migration of one of play sample application: "computer database".

 We'll consider `Application.scala`.
 This controller take care of Computer creation, and edition.
 The models are defined in `Models.scala`